The FA Cup’s third round regularly throws up plenty of thrills and spills and remains one of the most watchable weekends on the football calendar.

-Ahead of what promises to be a brilliant weekend of action, we’ve decided to revisit some of the competition’s greatest third-round giant killings.
+Ahead of this weekend’s FA Cup action, we’ve decided to revisit some of the competition’s greatest third-round giant killings.

 Here are five of the biggest 3rd round upsets in FA Cup history: